builtbyteran/Weather-application/README.md

+Bugs:

+- Add search on keypress, only works on button click

 ## Weather Project

 This project has been created by a student at Parsity, an online software engineering course.
 The work in this repository is wholly of the student based on a sample starter project that can be accessed by looking at the repository that this project forks.